Azure/WALinuxAgent/README.md

 disabled ("n") for this option to have an effect.
 Setting _Provisioning.Enabled_ to true ("y") overrides this option and runs the built-in agent provisioning code.

-_Note_: This configuration option has been deprecated and has no effect. waagent now auto-detects cloud-init as a provisioning agent (with an option to override with `Provisioning.Agent`).
+_Note_: This configuration option has been removed and has no effect. waagent now auto-detects cloud-init as a provisioning agent (with an option to override with `Provisioning.Agent`).